 (Isaiah 48:16, with the above and Genesis 1:16)

-The aim of this explanation is to share the meaning and sense if the word ‘Godhead’, and how it does not in any way refer to the incorrect man-made doctrine known as the ‘trinity’.
+The aim of this explanation is to share the meaning and sense of the word ‘Godhead’, and how it does not in any way refer to the mistaken man-made doctrine known as the ‘trinity’.

 The aim of this explanation is to simply show that John 20:28 is in no way a verse which supports the man made doctrine known as the ‘trinity’ – therefore it does not state that Christ is G-d.

 Instead we will see that righteous Thomas references Psalm 84:3 to Christ, out of love of the word;

 ‘speaking to one another with psalms…’

 Such conduct and reverence of God’s Holy Scriptures is a pleasing thing to God and worshipful to Him.

 In this instance the application of the Psalm is highly contextual.

 ‘Christ Is The Image [Representation] Of The Invisible God’ – (Colossians 1:15 Translated More Clearly)

 Here, Colossians 1:15 is lightly re-translated – with the explanation and proofs shared.